JCR-UK

 (c.1897 - 2 January 1942)

 Born in Eastern Europe, Rev. Fertleman was minister to the Grimsby Hebrew Congregation, Lincolnshire (1920-1922).
 He was later in charge of the Hebrew classes at Finsbury Park Synagogue, north London, and was minister of West Ham District Synagogue, east London.
 His wife Bertha, who predeceased him by a matter of months, was sister of Rabbi Alec Silverston of Southport.
 Bertha was praised for her communal work in Helston, Cornwall, where she was evacuated with her children at the outbreak of the war.
 Rev. Fertleman is buried at East Ham cemetery.
 His death left four orphaned children.
-(Jewish Chronicle, various reports and internet research.)
+(JC, various reports and internet research.)

 Rabbi Asher (Oosher) Feuchtwanger